Resources to support mental health in St Andrews.

 Signs you might be struggling to cope

 Everyone has a different response when struggling to cope, but the following symptoms are common (Samaritans, 2018).
-If these describe you or someone you know, talk to someone.

 • Lacking energy or feeling tired